natalie11/tUbeNet/README.md

 ### Testing

 Use test.py to evaluate a trained model on labeled test data.
-This will generate ROC and Precision Recall Curve graphs, as well as labelled images in Zarr format.
+This will generate ROC and Precision Recall Curve graphs, as well as labelled images in tiff and Zarr format.

 ```
 python test.py \